 Gamification of work tasks can be as simple as having a point system for completed tasks or goals with a leaderboard so you can track everyone’s status.
 Employees will be truly engaged and show off their competitive nature.

-Surveys have shown that 55% of employees – regardless of age, sex, region or tenure – would be more motivated if they believed they were doing meaningful work.
+Surveys have shown that 55% of employees – regardless of age, sex, region, or tenure – would be more motivated if they believed they were doing meaningful work.

-I, for one, detest doing a task twice due to lack of clear instructions.
+I, for one, detest doing a task twice due to a lack of clear instructions.
 Clear communication of what is expected and what the end result should be is crucial.